Maritime UAV integration

 USV, boat, C2, CMS, stand-alone...

-Because every UAV mission starts on a boat
+Because every UAV mission starts on a platform

 Proven through extensive sea testing and operational exercices